xuguruogu/nebula-importer/README.md

 200,102,3
 ```

-### Data With Header
+### Data with Header

 If the `csv.withHeader` is set to `false`, the CSV file only contains the data (no descriptions of the first row).
-Example of vertices and edges are as follow:
+Examples of vertices and edges are as follows:

-The first two columns indicate source vertex and dest vertex ID, the third is the property, corresponding to choose.likeness in the configuration file.
-(If ranking is included, the third column should be rankings.
-The properties should follow behind ranking column.)
+The first two columns indicate source vertex and dest vertex ID, and the third is the property, corresponding to `choose.likeness` in the configuration file.
+(If ranking is included, the third column must be rankings.
+The properties must follow behind the ranking column.)

 ## CSV Data Example

 There will be two CSV data formats supported in the future.
-But now please use the first format which has no header line in your CSV data file.
+But now, you can use the first format which has no header line in your CSV data file.

 ### With Header Line